DigitalPublishingToolkit/TOD29GOODDATA/md/07chapter4.md

-artificial intelligence (AI) algorithm learned to associate women with kitchen images because more women appear photographed in kitchens on the web.[^04chapter4_46] In the process of *learning*, the algorithm then multiplied the bias present in the initial dataset, amplifying --not simply replicating--- the biased association between kitchens and women.[^04chapter4_47] This study by the University of Virginia is among several others that recently show that artificial intelligence systems can incorporate, and even multiply, biases if their design or the data on which they are
+artificial intelligence (AI) algorithm learned to associate women with kitchen images because more women appear photographed in kitchens on the web.[^04chapter4_46] In the process of *learning*, the algorithm then multiplied the bias present in the initial dataset, amplifying - not simply replicating - the biased association between kitchens and women.[^04chapter4_47] This study by the University of Virginia is among several others that recently show that artificial intelligence systems can incorporate, and even multiply, biases if their design or the data on which they are